WPNET/wp-push-pull/README.md

  --tidy-up                           Delete database dump files in SOURCE and DESTINATION -h, --help                          Show this help message -v, --verbose                       Be verbose
- Notes:
- - This script will NOT WORK unless enabled by an administrator beforehand.
-Contact support for assistance.
 ```

 ## Notes